In partnership with

 A Word From Our Sponsor

-Start trading real-world events.
-With Kalshi, you can trade on things you already follow: inflation, elections, sports, and more.
-It’s simple: buy “Yes” or “No” shares on what you think will happen, and earn returns if you’re right.
+From elections and inflation to sports, tech, and more, Kalshi lets you trade on the real-world events you already follow.
+Buy “Yes” or “No” contracts based on what you think will happen, then earn returns if you’re right.

 The Big Picture